 The following credentials are issued to nurses in Washington state.

-(1) Active status license for LPN or RN.
-A license is issued upon completion of licensure requirements.
-The license holder may use the title licensed practical nurse or registered nurse and the use of its abbreviation, LPN or RN.
-The license allows practice as an LPN or RN in the state of Washington.
+(1) Licensed practical nurse (LPN).
+An LPN license is issued upon completion of licensure requirements.
+Only persons holding this license have the right to use the title licensed practical nurse and its abbreviation, LPN.
+The license allows practice as an LPN in the state of Washington.

+(2) Registered nurse (RN) license.
+An RN license is issued upon completion of licensure requirements.
+Only persons holding this license have the right to use the title registered nurse and its abbreviation, RN.
+The license allows practice as an RN in the state of Washington.

-A student who has graduated from a basic professional nursing course and who is pursuing a baccalaureate degree in nursing, an advanced degree in nursing or an advanced certification in nursing must hold an active Washington RN license before participating in the practice of nursing as required to fulfill the learning objectives in a clinical course.
+(a) A student who has graduated from a basic professional nursing course and who is pursuing a baccalaureate degree in nursing, an advanced degree in nursing or an advanced certification in nursing must hold an active Washington RN license before participating in the practice of nursing as required to fulfill the learning objectives in a clinical course.

-(2) Advanced registered nurse practitioner (ARNP) license.
-An ARNP license may be issued to an individual who meets the requirements of the commission as contained in WAC 246-840-300 through 246-840-365.
-Only persons holding this license have the right to use the title "advanced registered nurse practitioner" or the abbreviation "ARNP" or any title or abbreviation which indicates that the individual is entitled to practice at an advanced and specialized role as a NP, CNM, CRNA, or CNS.
+(3) Advanced registered nurse practitioner (ARNP) license.
+An ARNP license may be issued to an individual who meets the requirements of the board as contained in WAC 246-840-300 through 246-840-367.
+Only persons holding this license have the right to use the title advanced registered nurse practitioner and its abbreviation, ARNP including any title or abbreviation which indicates that the individual is entitled to practice at an advanced and specialized role as a NP, CNM, CRNA, or CNS.
 The license is valid only with a current RN license.
-The ARNP's scope of practice is defined by a national certifying body approved by the commission.
+The ARNP's scope of practice is defined by a national certifying body approved by the board.

+RN and LPN LICENSING

 WAC 246-840-025

-Initial licensure for registered nurses and practical nurses—Commission approved Washington state nursing education program.
+Initial licensure by examination—Board approved Washington state nursing education program.

-Registered nursing and practical nursing applicants' educated in a commission approved Washington state nursing education program and applying for initial licensure must:
+Registered nurse (RN) and licensed practical nurse (LPN) applicants' applying for initial licensure by examination and educated in a board-approved Washington state nursing education program shall:

-(1) Successfully complete a commission approved nursing education program.
-For applicants from a commission approved registered nurse program who are applying for a practical nurse license:

-(a) Complete all course work required of commission approved practical nurse programs as listed in WAC 246-840-575(2).
-Required courses not included in the registered nurse program may be accepted if the courses were obtained through a commission approved program.

-(b) Be deemed as capable to safely practice within the scope of practice of a practical nurse by the nurse administrator of the candidate's program.

-(2) Successfully pass the commission approved licensure examination as provided in WAC 246-840-050.
-Testing may be allowed upon receipt of a certificate of completion from the administrator of the nursing education program.

-(3) Submit the following documents:

-(a) A completed licensure application with the required fee as defined in WAC 246-840-990.
+(1) Have completed a board-approved nursing education program as defined in WAC 246-840-010.

-(b) An official transcript sent directly from the applicant's nursing education program to the commission.
+(2) Have an official transcript sent directly from the applicant's nursing education program to the board.
 The transcript must include course names and credits accepted from other programs.
+If credits have been accepted from other programs, the transcript must identify those programs.
 Transcripts must be received within ninety days of the applicant's first taking of the examination.
-The transcript must show:
+The transcript must show that:

-(i) The applicant has graduated from an approved nursing program or has successfully completed the prelicensure portion of an approved graduate-entry registered nursing program; or
+(a) The applicant has graduated from a board-approved nursing education program; or

+(b) The applicant has completed the prelicensure portion of an approved graduate-entry registered nursing program.
-(ii) That the applicant has completed all course work required in a commission approved practical nurse program as listed in WAC 246-840-575(2).

-(c) Applicants from a commission approved registered nurse program who are applying for a practical nurse license must also submit an attestation sent from the nurse administrator of the candidate's nursing education program indicating that the applicant is capable to safely practice within the scope of practice of a practical nurse.
+(3) Pass the board-approved licensure examination as provided in WAC 246-840-050.
+Testing may be allowed upon receipt of a certificate of completion from the nurse administrator of the nursing education program.

+(4) Submit a completed licensure application with the required fee as defined in WAC 246-840-990.

 WAC 246-840-030

-Initial licensure for registered nurses and practical nurses—Out-of-state traditional nursing education program approved by another United States nursing board.
+Initial licensure by examination—Out-of-state traditional nursing education program approved by another United States board of nursing or regulatory authority.